J. F. Mitchell Airport: Environment

 Paget Farm has dealt with an unhealthy, polluted environment for decades now.
 A direct, root cause of this is the poor design and improper construction of the land reclamation on which the airport was built in the 1990s.
 This has had devastating impacts, including marine litter being trapped in the heart of the community and an inadequate drainage system that leads to the formation of stagnant storm and runoff waters.

 Lack of environmental and engineering oversight during the construction of the land reclamation and airport caused the reclaimed land to disrupt natural marine currents flowing pass the island.
 There is an opening between the island and the reclaimed land.
 This inlet acts as a funnel for all debris caught in those waters.
 Since then, Paget Farm has been the convergence point for marine debris and pollution from surrounding Caribbean islands and other communities in Bequia.
 Vast amounts of marine debris now accumulate in a small swamp located between the main street of the community of Paget Farm and the sports field built on the reclaimed land.
 More recently, the sargassum seaweed that has plagued the Caribbean is accumulating in the inlet.

 The issue is further complicated by the creation of a problematic drainage system that was intended to direct the runoff water from the hillside into the sea via a ditch into the above inlet.
 This ditch is flat and at sea level, meaning that the waters do not flow into the sea but instead pool on a playing field during rainy periods.

 The poor design and sedimentation of the ditch further exacerbates flooding risk and causes persistent standing water during the wet season, providing prime habitat for mosquitoes which carry diseases such as Chikungunya, which causes severe joint pain, fever, rashes and nausea, swept the Caribbean region in 2014.
 The first cases to immerge in St. Vincent and the Grenadines were in Paget Farm and many postulate that it is due to these very waters.

 While the main causes of the unhealthy state of Paget Farm's environment is due to engineering/structural issues, it has been acknowledged and emphasized by many in the community that littering is a local contributing factor.
 The dumping of plastic bottles and Styrofoam containers directly into the area is not uncommon, as is the burning of waste.
 During community events, local vendors are not always provided with adequate ways of disposing this waste.
-It is important to realize, however, that even in the absence of any community member littering, there would still be a major environmental issue that needs to be resolved.